Limits on Sub-GeV Dark Matter from the PROSPECT Reactor Antineutrino Experiment

-Efficiency-corrected signal count rates per~kg of scintillator obtained after applying all selection cuts are shown in Figure~\ref{fig:eventRate}.
-Event rate reductions from initial proton-recoil-like criteria range from roughly two orders of magnitude at high energy to nearly three at lower energies, where the PSD requirement largely eliminates previously-dominant ambient gamma ray contributions.
+Efficiency-corrected signal count rates per~kg of scintillator obtained after applying all selection cuts are shown in Fig.~\ref{fig:eventRate}.
+Event rate reductions from initial proton-recoil-like criteria range from roughly 2 orders of magnitude at high energy to nearly 3 at lower energies, where the PSD requirement largely eliminates previously dominant ambient gamma-ray contributions.
 Subsequent background cuts contribute almost an additional order of magnitude reduction at most energies.
 After application of all cuts, DM-like event rates are as low as 5$\times$10$^{-6}$~s$^{-1}$\,MeV$^{-1}$\,kg$^{-1}$ at the highest considered energies in this analysis, or $\sim$150~d$^{-1}$\,MeV$^{-1}$ in the 440~kg fiducial detector volume.
 Below 1.5~MeV, signal rates begin to increase substantially.
 For this reason, in the DM analysis that follows, only events above 1.5~MeV are considered.

-Over the 14.6~solar day dataset, a total of 37522 DM-like signal candidates between 1.5 and 10~MeV are observed.
+Over the 14.6~solar day dataset, a total of 37522 DM-like signal candidates between 1.5 and 10~MeV (4.8 and 18.5 MeV$_{NR}$) are observed.
+It is expected that this candidate set is dominated by backgrounds consisting of a single proton recoil induced by a scattering cosmic neutron.
+The clear separation of PSD bands demonstrated in Fig.~\ref{fig:PSDParameters} ensures that electron recoil events, which are both cosmogenic and radiogenic in origin, are subdominant contributors to signal rates.
+Meanwhile, rates of cosmogenically induced nuclear recoils are lower than that of proton recoils, and are also expected to contribute subdominantly to the final signal dataset.

-As shown in Figure~\ref{fig:eventRateSegment}, signal events are relatively evenly distributed among the different fiducial detector segments, with per-segment signal rates of $\sim$0.5~ms$^{-1}$ between 1.5 and 10~MeV.
-This figure also illustrates the locations of inactive segments not used in the analysis, as well as the higher rates of signal-like events in non-fiducial segments.
+As shown in Fig.~\ref{fig:eventRateSegment}, signal events are relatively evenly distributed among the different fiducial detector segments, with per-segment signal rates of $\sim$0.5~ms$^{-1}$ between 1.5 and 10~MeV.
+This figure also illustrates the locations of inactive segments not used in the analysis, as well as the higher rates of signal-like events in nonfiducial segments.